bjssacademy/go-stacks-queues-sort-filter/readme.md

 You probably don't think too much about how web traffic is handled, but that's a type of queue.
 In web servers and network protocols, queues are used to manage incoming requests and ensure they are processed in the order they were received.

-Here's a great overview from `@girlie_mac` on the differences between stacks and queues:
+Here's a great overview from `@girlie_mac` on the differences between stacks and queues, using JavaScript:

 ![alt text](images/ERgy8e_UYAURvPx.jpg)